 So, can ‘The Unabomber’ be a quasi-name?
 Unlike quasi-names it cannot be used in the vocative to call someone (or, if so used, it would be quite weird, given that the felicity conditions of the speech act ‘calling’ are not or need not be satisfied).
 Quasi-names generally refer to people that we know, but ‘The Una-bomber’ (as used by reporters) does not refer to someone anyone knows.
 Quasi-names have conceptual materials that are inert and, thus, do not serve to fix the referent.
 The Unabomber has conceptual materials that can be used to find the referent.
-However, The Unabomber very much works like a name in that it is capitalized.
+However, ‘The Unabomber’ very much works like a name in that it is capitalized.
 It is different from a proper name in that the convention started among reporters when the referent of the name was not known, a proper name is usually given to a person immediately after he was born, the link between a proper name and a referent is usually established at the beginning of someone’s life.
 The link between a name like ‘Unabomber’ and the referent is established a by a judge in court after a trial.
 All we can say about Unabomber is that it is an artificially created name, an artificial name.

 6 On the speech act of calling someone.